 Certification is offered by the Florida Association of Code Enforcement in four curriculum levels: Fundamentals of Code Enforcement (formerly Level I); Administrative Aspects of Code Enforcement (formerly Level II); Legal Issues in Code Enforcement (formerly Level II), and Officer Safety & Field Applications (formerly Level IV).
 Certification in each level requires the completion of all course work and a passing grade on the exam.
-The Florida Association of Code Enforcement also offers a Certificate as a Code Enforcement Professional (CEP) for achieving the first three levels of certification, successful completion of the Legal Issue Paper, and employment for at least three years as a code enforcement officer.

 ***Effective January 1, 2016 no person may attend F.A.C.E. training courses or take an exam if approved payment hasn't been made prior to the start of the class or exam.***